IBM/istio101/workshop/exercise-3/README.md

 ibmcloud service key-show my-tone-analyzer-service myKey
 ```

-5. Open the `analyzer-deployment.yaml` and delete the `#` from the `env var` section to un-comment the username and password fields.
+5. Open the `analyzer-deployment.yaml` and delete the `#` from the `env` section to un-comment the username and password fields.

 6. Add the username and password that you retrieved earlier and save your changes.